Law enforcement urges people to stay home as storm worsens

 “Roads pretty slick, if you got four-wheel drive I’d recommend you using it,” said Jake Geurden who is a plow driver for Eric’s Winter and Landscape Services in Appleton.

-Local Five News met Guerden at a Kwik Trip in Little Chute at around 6:30 Wednesday night.
-He told us he was on hour two of what’s going to be a long night of clearing roads, driveways, and parking lots.
+Local Five News met Guerden at a Kwik Trip in Little Chute around 6:30 Wednesday night.
+He told us he was on hour two of what was going to be a long night of clearing roads, driveways, and parking lots.

 “Make sure the car battery is charged up, that all the fluids are working, make sure all your lights are on, that you’re taking your time, slowing down,” said Lieutenant Meghan Cash with the Appleton Police Department.

-She said that drivers should also increase their following distance when driving in conditions like this and that speed and following too closely are the too biggest causes of accidents during winter storms.
+She said that drivers should also increase their following distance when driving in conditions like this and that speed and following too closely are the two biggest causes of accidents during winter storms.

 Cash added that drivers should have extra winter clothes in their car and should also bring food and water in case they get stuck somewhere.
 She also recommended bringing your cell phone and to tell other people where you’re going and when you plan to arrive.